cyberbotics/webots-doc/robotis-op2/walking-parameters.md

 %end

-`Step forward back ratio` is the differential distance according to X direction, between DARwIn-OP's left and right foot during walk.
+`Step forward back ratio` is the differential distance according to X direction, between the left and right foot during walk.
 Unit is in millimeter.

 %figure "Walking: step forward back ratio parameter"